alangixxer/Product-Assistant/README.md

 <img src="IMAGES/sns-3.png" alt="drawing" width="200px"/>

-4. Add a number to your project.
-You are now able to test **Product Assistant**.
+4. Add a number to your project and text a picture that has the word **DeepLens** to that number.

 </p></details>

 ---

 **Product Assistant** is complete!